-If you are applying for a management position, your resume needs to show off your management-related skills and experience.
-In the document, you should strive to demonstrate to potential employers your ability to lead, motivate, and organize those who work below you.
+If you are applying for a manager position, your resume needs to show off your management-related skills and experience.
+In the document, you should strive to demonstrate to potential employers your ability to lead, motivate, and organize those who work under your supervision.

-Below, you'll find detailed information on skills to highlight on your resume, along with management resume examples for a variety of management jobs, including customer service, finance, human resources, operations, technical, and general management positions.
-Plus, review more tips to help you craft a successful resume.
+Below, you'll find detailed information on skills to highlight on your resume, along with management resume examples for a variety of management jobs (including customer service, finance, human resources, operations, technical, and general management positions).
+There are also a few useful tips to help you craft a successful resume.

-Some action verbs that demonstrate key leadership skills: Initiated, directed, innovate, originated, guided, coached, led, lead the path, developed, inspired, motivated, established, dominated, achieved, influenced, planned and forecast.
+Use action verbs.
+Most of the language you use in your resume should be active (describing what you yourself have done) rather than passive (what has happened to you).
+Some action verbs that demonstrate key leadership skills include: initiated, directed, innovate, originated, guided, coached, led, lead the path, developed, inspired, motivated, established, dominated, achieved, influenced, planned, and forecasted.

-Action words for managerial positions that showed the ability to manage, supervise, and delegate are: Organized, administered, coordinated, supervised, controlled, oversee, managed, took charge of, maintained, handled, assigned, and dictate.
+Action words for managerial positions that show the ability to manage, supervise, and delegate are: organized, administered, coordinated, supervised, controlled, oversaw, managed, took charge of, maintained, handled, assigned, and dictated.

-Also, review the various types of resumes, including functional, combination, and targeted resumes, as well as resume templates you can download to create your own resume.
+Here are the most common resume formats, along with templates you can download to create your own resume.